yarafe/Test/Sentinel/fwb-microsoft-sentinel.md

-# FortiWeb Integration with Microsoft Sentinel via AMA
+# FortiAppSec and FortiWeb Integration with Microsoft Sentinel via AMA

 ## Introduction